How to Start a Career in Event Planning

 Necessary Skills, Experience, and Qualities

 Of course, negotiating skills, budgeting, and other abilities help but it really is the quintessential people person career.
 If you are planning to go to college, already in college, or have a degree, it can help but isn't necessary for the job.
-If you want to know how to start a career in event planning, here are 7 steps:
+Ideas for a career in event planning are:

-- Networking and Experience: The best way to break into the field is volunteering for non-profit events.
-Whether you hand out programs, man the coat check or help with set-up and take down, you can gain so much experience from volunteering, and do something good for your community.
+The best way to break into the field is by volunteering for non-profit events.
+Whether you hand out programs, man the coat check or help with set-up and takedown, you can gain so much experience from volunteering, and do something good for your community.
 Non-profit organizations are always looking for volunteers to help keep their costs down.
 Search your local area charities and see what types of events are available.

 While at these events, strike up conversations with vendors, especially if you are helping with the set-up.
 Build your contact list and make notes of what works and what doesn't.
 The more exposure you have to behind-the-scenes set-up, running and breakdown of events, you will see first hand why some are wildly successful, and why others flop because how an event is run behind the scenes often reflects how it’s managed ‘front stage.’

-- Research the Industry: Learn as much as you can about event planning and related topics.
+Learn as much as you can about event planning and related topics.
 It doesn't matter whether you skim through blogs on corporate event planning or magazines about wedding planning.
-The more you learn, the more knowledge you gain and the more on trend you are because they change from year to year.
+The more you learn, the more knowledge you gain and the more on-trend you are because they change from year to year.
 For example, here are seven TED Talks every event planner should watch.

 Facebook has its own version of LinkedIn called BranchOut, which can be a great tool if you have a large list of friends and can develop a wide network in the industry.
 It is a great way to get started in wedding planning as every bride-to-be is out searching for ways to make their dream wedding a reality.